rfabbri/minus/README.md

 problems can be used to initialize Levenberg-Marquardt for an overconstrained problem.

 Minus is split into three parts:
-- An efficient library for use in your C++ programs, no dependencies beyond C++ standard and the seamless Eigen library
+- An efficient library for use in your C++ programs, no dependencies beyond standard C++ and Eigen (included)
 - A simple commandline program easy to interface with other programs (eg, Matlab and Macaulay2)
 - Optional: extensive tests useful for tuning the algorithm to a machine architecture and compiler.
 These are disabled by default, and requires [VXL core library](https://vxl.github.io) (*optional* - most users don't need this).